The impact of global climate change on the development and phenotypic diversity in oviparous ectotherms

 February - April 2022: acquiring the necessary field collection and research permits

-April 2022 - in progress: acquiring phenotypic data of the study species
+April 2022 - December 2022: acquiring phenotypic data of the study species

 May - July 2022: fieldwork in the Eastern half of Romania

 June 2022: results of our research regarding the widespread occurrence of melanism in grass snakes populations from the Danube Delta was accepted for publication in Herpetozoa (IF 1.053).